 Gold’s long-term track record shows steady preservation rather than explosive growth.
 Over the last 20 years, gold has averaged roughly 7–8% annualized returns—often outperforming bonds during inflationary decades.

-However, during booming stock markets, gold tends to underperform equities.
+However, during booming stock bull markets, gold tends to underperform equities.
 That’s why experts recommend gold as a balancing component, not the centerpiece of a retirement portfolio.

 Example: An investor with 70% equities, 20% bonds, and 10% gold typically experiences less portfolio drawdown during recessions without sacrificing much growth in bull markets.